flightaware/swift-tcl/README.md

 Get a variable or array element out of the Tcl interpreter and return it as a Tcl\_Obj \*.
 This is internal and you shouldn't really ever need it.

-* `var val: TclObj? = interp.getVar(varName: String, elementName: String?, flags: Int = 0)`
+* `var val: TclObj = try interp.getVar(varName: String, elementName: String?, flags: Int = 0)`

-Get a variable or array element out of the Tcl interpreter and return it as an optional string.
+Get a variable or array element out of the Tcl interpreter and return it as a string or throw an error.

-* `var val: Int? = interp.getVar(varName: String, elementName: String?, flags: Int = 0)`
+* `var val: Int = try interp.getVar(varName: String, elementName: String?, flags: Int = 0)`

-Get a variable or array element out of the Tcl interpreter and return it as an optional Int.  nil is returned if the object's contents aren't a valid list or if the element can't be converted to an Int.
+Get a variable or array element out of the Tcl interpreter and return it as an Int.
+An error is thrown if the object's contents aren't a valid list or if the element can't be converted to an Int.

-* `var val: Double? = interp.getVar(varName: String, elementName: String?, flags: Int = 0)`
+* `var val: Double = try interp.getVar(varName: String, elementName: String?, flags: Int = 0)`
-* `var val: String? = interp.getVar(varName: String, elementName: String?, flags: Int = 0)`
+* `var val: String = try interp.getVar(varName: String, elementName: String?, flags: Int = 0)`
-* `var val: Bool? = interp.getVar(varName: String, elementName: String?, flags: Int = 0)`
+* `var val: Bool = try interp.getVar(varName: String, elementName: String?, flags: Int = 0)`

-Get a variable or array element out of the Tcl interpeter and return it as an optional Double, String or Bool.
+Get a variable or array element out of the Tcl interpeter and return it as a Double, String or Bool et al or throw an error.

-* `var success: Bool = interp.setVar(varName: String, elementName: String?, value: UnsafeMutablePointer<Tcl_Obj>, flags: Int = 0)`

-Set a variable or array element in the Tcl interpreter to be the Tcl\_Obj \* that was passed.

-* `var success: Bool = interp.setVar(varName: String, elementName: String?, value: String, flags: Int = 0)`
+* `interp.setVar(varName: String, elementName: String?, value: String, flags: Int = 0)`
-* `var success: Bool = interp.setVar(varName: String, elementName: String?, value: Int, flags: Int = 0)`
+* `interp.setVar(varName: String, elementName: String?, value: Int, flags: Int = 0)`
-* `var success: Bool = interp.setVar(varName: String, elementName: String?, value: Double, flags: Int = 0)`
+* `interp.setVar(varName: String, elementName: String?, value: Double, flags: Int = 0)`
-* `var success: Bool = interp.setVar(varName: String, elementName: String?, value: Bool, flags: Int = 0)`
+* `interp.setVar(varName: String, elementName: String?, value: Bool, flags: Int = 0)`
-* `var success: Bool = interp.setVar(varName: String, elementName: String?, value: TclObj, flags: Int = 0)`
+* `interp.setVar(varName: String, elementName: String?, value: TclObj, flags: Int = 0)`

-Set a variable or array element in the Tcl interpeter to be the String, Int, Double, Bool or TclObj that was passed.
+Set a variable or array element in the Tcl interpeter to be the String, Int, Double, Bool or TclObj that was passed or throw an error if unable.
+For instance you might be unable to set an array element when the variable name is a scalar.

 * `interp.dictionaryToArray (arrayName: String, dictionary: [String: String], flags: Int = 0)`
 * `interp.dictionaryToArray (arrayName: String, dictionary: [String: Int], flags: Int = 0)`